 150% Limit on Subsidized Direct Student Loans

-Only first-time borrowers on or after July 1, 2013 are subject to the new provision.
+First-time borrowers on or after July 1, 2013 are subject to the new provision.
 Generally, a first-time borrower is one who did not have an outstanding balance of principal or interest on a Direct Loan or on a FFEL Program Loan on July 1, 2013.

-What it means: For first-time borrowers on or after July 1, 2013, there is a limit on the maximum period of time (measured in academic years) that Direct Subsidized Loans can be received.
+For first-time borrowers on or after July 1, 2013, there is a limit on the maximum period of time (measured in academic years) that Direct Subsidized Loans can be received.
 This time limit does not apply to Direct Unsubsidized Loans or Direct PLUS Loans.
 If this limit applies, students may not receive Direct Subsidized Loans for more than 150% of the published length of their program.
 This is called “maximum eligibility period” and is based on the published length of the current program in which a student is enrolled.
 For example, if enrolled in a two-year associate degree program, the maximum period for which a student can receive Direct Subsidized Loans is three years (150% of two years = three years).

 Because your maximum eligibility period is based on the length of your current program of study, your maximum eligibility period can change if you change to a program that has a different length.
 Also, if you receive Direct Subsidized Loans for one program and then change to another program, the Direct Subsidized Loans you received for the earlier program will generally count toward your new maximum eligibility period.